SmogDr/edar_coursebook/docs/02-rprog1.md

 2. How to make a new object with that class
 3. How to extract values from objects with that class

-In later classes, we'll spend a lot of time learning how to do other things with objects from these two classes, plus learn some other classes.

 ### Vectors

-To get an initial grasp of the *vector* object type in R, think of it as a 1-dimensional object, or a string of values.
+To get an initial grasp of the *vector* object type in R, think of it as a one-dimensional object, or a string of values.
 Figure \@ref(fig:vector-example) provides an example of the structure for a very simple vector, one that holds the names of the three main characters in the *Harry Potter* book series.